schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 and/or for packets on local area networks. [@RFC0791; @RFC0796] The term "unicast" only came into use when multicast was invented for the Internet protocol in 1985.
-Initially ALL the existing non-reserved IP addresses were, by default, unicast addresses.  [@RFC0966]
+Initially ALL the existing non-reserved IP addresses were, by default, unicast addresses in [@RFC0966].

-1/8th of the 32-bit address space was left as "reserved for future use", and a few other 256ths were reserved for simple protocol functions or for future use.  [@RFC0791](#3.2) [@RFC0796]
+1/8th of the 32-bit address space was left as "reserved for future use", and a few other 256ths were reserved for simple protocol functions or for future use in [@RFC0791] (section 3.2) and [@RFC0796]

 1/256th of the address space initially reserved for protocol functions was "network 0".
 "0" was originally an ARPAnet network address for control messages.
-The IPv4 address 0.0.0.0 was reserved for use only as a source address by nodes that do not know their own address yet in [@!RFC1122](#3.2.1.3).
-Addresses of the form 0.x.y.z were initially defined only as a source address for "node number x.y.z on THIS NETWORK" by nodes that know their address on their local network, but do not yet know their network prefix. [@RFC0972] (pg 19) This definition as later repealed in [@RFC1122] (#3.2.2.7) because the expected ICMP-based mechanism for learning their network prefix had turned out to be unworkable. [@RFC0903], [@RFC0951].
+The IPv4 address 0.0.0.0 was reserved for use only as a source address by nodes that do not know their own address yet in [@!RFC1122] (section 3.2.1.3).
+Addresses of the form 0.x.y.z were initially defined only as a source address for "node number x.y.z on THIS NETWORK" by nodes that know their address on their local network, but do not yet know their network prefix in [@RFC0972] (pg 19).
+This requirement was later repealed in [@RFC1122] (section 3.2.2.7) because the expected ICMP-based mechanism for learning the network prefix had turned out to be unworkable and had been replaced by [@RFC0903], and BOOTP ([@RFC0951]).
 That repeal left 16 million addresses in 0.0.0.0/8 reserved for future use.

 The other 1/256th of the address space initially reserved for protocol functions was network 127.
-The entire set of 16 million addresses of the form 127.x.y.z were reserved in [@!RFC1122](#3.2.1.3) for "internal host loopback addresses" and "should never appear as a source or destination address on a network outside of a single node".
+The entire set of 16 million addresses of the form 127.x.y.z were reserved in [@!RFC1122](section 3.2.1.3) for "internal host loopback addresses" and "should never appear as a source or destination address on a network outside of a single node".
 When IPv6 was designed in the 1990s, this was seen as